IFB Gaming

 1. Community Engagement: Gamification can encourage community members to actively participate in events, initiatives, and projects.
 It can turn tasks like volunteering, attending meetings, or contributing to community clean-up efforts into engaging and competitive activities.

-2. Education and Skill Development: In community development, there is often a need for educational programs.
+2. Education and Skill Development: In community development, there is often a need for educational programmes.
 During Get Online Week, we used a dedicated educational App called Learn My Way.
 Gamification can be used to create interactive and enjoyable learning experiences, promoting skill development and knowledge sharing within the community.

 3. Culture and Behaviour Change: Gamification can be applied to change or create cultures and encourage positive behaviours within a community, such as recycling, conserving energy, trying one thing online, or adopting healthy lifestyles.
 It can use rewards, challenges, and competitions to motivate individuals to make a positive impact.